 Companies often have enough generic skills in house, so are more likely to outsource specialist work.
 There is also less competition for specialist work, so with demand high and supply low, you can earn more.

-2. Optimise your LinkedIn and network
+2. Grow your LinkedIn network - with purpose

 According to research from eConsultancy, LinkedIn is responsible for 64% of all visits from social media channels to corporate sites.
 In other cases, potential clients may visit your website and then visit your LinkedIn profile to check who you are and your credibility.
-So having a great LinkedIn profile in conjunction with a great website/ web presence (see Step 5 below) can have a positive impact on both your online traffic and conversion rates.
+So having a great LinkedIn profile in conjunction with a great web presence (see Step 5 below) can have a positive impact on both your online traffic and conversion rates.

 You should then tweak your LinkedIn page and add a few more connections every week.